h2oai/deepwater/docs/open-tour-dallas/deep-water-ami.md

  ![Images > AMIs](images/images_amis.png)

-5. On the Launch screen, change the dropdown at the top to **Public images** , then search for the Deep Water AMI using the ID: ami-d32f70c4.
+5. On the Launch screen, change the dropdown at the top to **Public images** , then search for the Deep Water AMI using the ID: ami-10bd9607.
 Click Enter to begin the search.

  ![Locate the AMI](images/locate_ami.png)

-6. After the AMI is located, select **Launch** from the Action dropdown.
+6. After the AMI is located, click on **Launch**.

  ![Launch the AMI](images/launch_ami.png)

-7. At this point, you will be directed to choose your GPU instance type, for example g2.2xlarge.
-Select an instance, then click **Next: Configure Instance Details**.
+7. At this point, you will be directed to choose your GPU instance type.
+Select an instance, for example g2.2xlarge, then click **Next: Configure Instance Details**.

  ![Choose instance type](images/choose_instance_type.png)